kantega/kson/readme.md

   }
 }
 ```
 You can see that we also use _contramap_ to convert from our `User` to a tuple3 (`P3`).
-It looks ugly though, and we dont
+It looks ugly though, and we don't
-want to write _contramap_ all over our code, so lets embed that into our dsl.
+want to write _contramap_ all over our code, so let's embed that into our DSL.

 Our highest arity converter for objects now looks like this
 ```